 Laura gasped before laughing in amazement.
 “That's so cool!
 Can you say it again?”

-“Wow, you have areallylovely voice.”
+“Wow, you have a really lovely voice.”

 He knew it wasn't necessarily his voice, but his accent, rather.
 He had a relatively normal voice besides it's slightly lower pitch, his body already passing through puberty.

-“Oh yeah, he's a bully.
-I would just… stay away, if I was you.”
+“Yeah," Laura said slowly, "He's a bully.
+I would just… stay away from there, if I was you.”

 “He just, beats kids up.
 I think it's because of his eye, he's probably really self conscious about it.”